 Hearing loss is a prevalent issue in newborn babies.
 This problem is due to Auditory Neuropathy Spectrum Disorder (ANSD), which is a complication that arises during the transportation of sound from the inner ear to the brain.

 It is not known what the causes of ANSD are, but prematurely born infants or those who have a family history of this disorder have a higher risk of contracting it.
-Symptoms can begin at any age, but generally children who have ANSD are born with it and have it diagnosed within the first few months after they are born.
+Symptoms can begin at any age.
+Generally, children who have ANSD are born with it and have it diagnosed within the first few months after they are born.

 As more research has developed ANSD has been detected more often.
-There have been more frequent cases that were diagnosed, which make up 10% to 15% of hearing loss cases.
+These diagnoses make up 10% to 15% of hearing loss cases.

 Luckily, children who have ANSD can develop solid communication and language skills with the help of assistive listening devices, therapy, and visual communication techniques.
 It is important to have the right diagnosis, along with early intervention.

 To better understand ANSD, it’s helpful to know how your ears hear noise.
 Hearing starts out with sound waves that journey through the air and come in contact with the outer ear (the pinna), or the part of the ear that is visible.
 These sound waves are carried through the ear canal and into the middle section of the ear - this includes the eardrum (a fine layer of tissue) along with three small bones known as the ossicles.
 The eardrum reverberates when it comes in contact with sound.
 These vibrations become amplified by the ossicles and transport them to the inner ear.